readysetmark/WealthPulse/Readme.md

 Balance Report
 - [ ] For leaf accounts, calculate/provide book value, real value, number of units, price, price date (may drop price date)
+	- [ ] Lookup price in price DB based on end date
+	- [ ] Fallback to prices within ledger if date in price DB not found
 - [ ] For parent accounts & total, calculate/provide book value and real value
 - [ ] Update front end
 - [ ] Show only 1 value column if "real value" and "book value" columns are the same for the whole report (based on query parameters)